SahilJindal1/DeepLearning.ai/README.md

 ### Here are all my Coursera certificates of deeplearning.ai

-*PS: I am not posting any programming assignment answers as for now.
+*PS: All programming assignments posted here are for my reference.